-Whether the corporate attorney–client privilege protects an in-house attorney’s email communication depends on whether the communication was made for the purpose of counsel rendering legal advice.
+Whether the corporate attorney–client privilege protects an in-house attorney’s email communication depends on whether the employee and lawyer communicated for the purpose of the lawyer rendering legal advice.
 This determination often depends whether the in-house lawyer was acting in a legal or business-related capacity.

 But many emails constitute dual-purpose communications, meaning they combine business advice and legal advice.
-Courts apply two standards to determine whether these dual–purpose emails receive privilege protection.
+Courts typically apply one of two standards to determine whether these dual–purpose emails receive privilege protection.

 Primary Purpose Standard

 Under the primary purpose standard, the privilege protects in-house lawyers’ communications involving business and legal advice if the primary purpose of the communication is to obtain or give legal advice.
 See United States v.
 ChevronTexaco Corp., 1996 WL 264769 (N.D.
 Cal.
 May 30, 1996).

 The “because-of” standard requires a lesser burden of proof, demanding that in-house lawyers simply show that he or she prepared the putatively privileged communication because of legal issues.
 The primary purpose standard requires a higher burden of proof, focusing on whether each communication was for the primary purpose of rendering legal advice.

 In a thorough opinion, the USDC for the District of Nevada recently evaluated both standards and applied the primary purpose standard to in-house counsel email communications.
 Although noting that the “because of” standard had supplanted the “primary purpose” standard in some jurisdictions, the court found that the Ninth Circuit had not done so.